OSINTI4L/ESP32Marauder-Portal-Pwn/README.md

 Here you will find walk-throughs for how to crash, deauth, and spam Flipper Zero evil portals, allowing you to finally take back your starbucks.

+These attacks work on multiple ESP32 devices running Marauder, not just Flipper Zero.
+When attacking those devices you will need to change the IP addresses you are attacking as other devices do not consistantly spinup webservers on the same IP address like Flipper Zeros do.

 ### - [Portal Pwn Crash](https://github.com/OSINTI4L/ESP32Marauder-Portal-Pwn/blob/main/Crash.md)
 ### - [Portal Pwn Deauth](https://github.com/OSINTI4L/ESP32Marauder-Portal-Pwn/blob/main/Deauth.md)
 ### - [Portal Pwn Spam](https://github.com/OSINTI4L/ESP32Marauder-Portal-Pwn/blob/main/Spam.md)